Achieving a Higher Standard for the Finance Function Amid COVID-19

 Klein also warns that while the US government offered an extension for companies to become ASC 606 compliant, that doesn’t mean the effort should be shelved for now.
 “Companies need to know where they stand with this new revenue recognition standard and have a timeline for when they’ll meet it.”
 It is exactly the kind of issue that can feel safe to ignore until it’s too late, when the eventual scrambling can lead to mistakes.

-Commentators argue that while the new standard might be initially cumbersome, it could lead to business improvements in the long run.
-And while such reforms feel frivolous as headlines report the sky is falling, it can make all the difference in how a company emerges from the current crisis.
+The new standard might be initially cumbersome, but it could lead to business improvements in the long run and can make all the difference in how a company emerges from the current crisis.
 That’s why Klein continues to gauge the finance function for its long-term health and effectiveness.

 Tomorrow is already here